Jasraj-Jassar/Maze-Maker-Solver/README.md

 - A green block (`g >= 120`, `r/b <= 20`) is treated as the goal and immediately chosen so the solver can home in on the end point.
 - Otherwise any dark block (`r/g/b < 200`) is considered a passable path and added to the valid moves before picking one at random, which keeps the mouse exploring only walkable tiles while still avoiding overly deterministic behavior.

+**3rd Solution – Dijkstra Shortest-Path Algorithm**
+The Dijkstra solver reads the generated maze grid directly (instead of using OpenCV), computes the shortest path from the current position to the bottom-right goal, and then simulates the moves step-by-step on the Tkinter board (`dijkstra_algorithm_mode_actions/dijkstra_solver.py` and `dijkstra_algorithm_mode_actions/dijkstra_mode.py`).

 ## Getting Started